Paul-Vasylenko/incode-group-test/README.md

-TRANSACTIONS ADD
-ADD Change boss for boss only for his subs

 # no recursion here, so i didn't do it

 Change user's boss (only boss can do that and only for her subordinates)